Pillar 2 GloBE rules technical series: unpacking and applying GloBE model rule adjustments

 As discussed in previous articles in this series, calculating any top-up tax liability under Pillar 2 begins with determining the Effective Tax Rate (ETR) for each jurisdiction in which a multinational enterprise (MNE) group operates.
 Chapter 3 of the GloBE Model Rules requires this determination to be based on financial accounting data, subject to specific adjustments to ensure consistency with international tax norms.
 The purpose of these adjustments is to eliminate certain book-to-tax differences that are commonly observed in various jurisdictions.

-Once a constituent entity (CE) has determined its FANIL, specific adjustments are applied to arrive at the Pillar 2 GloBE income or loss.
+Once a constituent entity (CE) has determined its FANIL, specific adjustments are applied to calculate its Pillar 2 GloBE income or loss.

 Let’s take a closer look at the various types of adjustments and how they are quantified and applied in practice.